splunk/public-o11y-docs/gdi/get-data-in/application/python/troubleshooting/common-python-troubleshooting.rst

 To troubleshoot the lack of connectivity between Jaeger and Splunk Observability Cloud, try the following:

-1. Make sure that ``OTEL_EXPORTER_JAEGER_ENDPOINT`` points to a OpenTelemetry Collector or your Collector or Smart Agent configuration instance, or to the Splunk Ingest URL.
+1. Make sure that ``OTEL_EXPORTER_JAEGER_ENDPOINT`` points to a OpenTelemetry Collector or your Collector or Smart Agent (deprecated) configuration instance, or to the Splunk Ingest URL.
 See the Splunk Ingest URL summary in :new-page:`Summary of Splunk Observability Cloud API Endpoints <https://dev.splunk.com/observability/docs/apibasics/api_list>`.
 2. Check that the OTel Collector or Smart Agent instance is configured and running.
 3. Check that the Jaeger Thrift HTTP receiver is enabled and plugged into the traces pipeline.
 See :ref:`otel-exposed-endpoints`.
 4. Check that the endpoint is correct.
 The OpenTelemetry Collector and Smart Agent use different ports and paths by default.
 For the Jaeger receiver, the OTel Collector uses ``http://<host>:14268/api/traces``, while the Smart Agent uses ``http://<host>:9080/v1/trace``.